ben-xD/talkdash/README.md

   - Implement updating user information (for example, name)
   - Test error edge cases and returned codes
   - Support event hosts and audience
-  - Implement GitHub and Google OAuth.
-See https://lucia-auth.com/oauth/
   - Implement rate limiting for auth endpoints using Redis, Upstash, or Cloudflare-KV?
 - Fix type safety: When lucia promise is not awaited, typescript doesn't detect it.
 - Implement audience mode